 Sit-in at Rich's Magnolia Room, 1960-1961

-The Magnolia Room was a highlight of Rich's Department Store and an Atlanta institution.
+The Magnolia Room was a highlight of Rich's Department Store as an Atlanta institution.
 Similar to all other white-owned downtown department stores in Atlanta, Rich's maintained a policy of racial discrimination.
-For example, African Americans could purchase items from the store, but they were not allowed to try on clothing, use the white-only washrooms, or enjoy a table in the Magnolia Room.
+For example, African Americans could purchase items from the store, but they were not allowed to try on any of the clothing, use the white-only washrooms, or enjoy a table in the Magnolia Room.
 Because Rich's was an institution and the Magnolia Room was a powerful symbol of the color line, Atlanta's African American students made the Magnolia Room the center of their struggle for integration.
 In 1960 and 1961, hundreds of students participated in sit-ins throughout the city.
 The campaign ended with the integration of the city's lunch counters in the fall of 1961.
 During the year of protests, the Magnolia room became one of the central theaters of the protest movement after Dr. Martin Luther King Jr. was arrested during a sit-in at Rich's in October of 1960.
-This entry includes two videos related to King's address- a statement by King himself following his arrest and a statement by attorney Donald Howell speaking about King's arrest the following week.
+This entry includes two videos related to King's address- a statement by King himself following his arrest and a remark from attorney Donald Howell speaking about King's arrest the following week.

 Backstory and Context

 In March 1960, students from Atlanta's six historically black colleges worked with black leaders throughout the city and formed the Committee on Appeal for Human Rights (COAHR).
 The organization was led by Lonnie C. King and Julian Bond, who were college students at that time.
 The organization proposed waging a series of sit-ins, the same strategy that had been successful in Nashville and Greenboro.
 But this was Atlanta, the largest city in the South and a bastion of racial segregation.